3 Ways to Get Reliable Internet on the Jobsite

 Upgrade to a Connected Vehicle

 Automakers are increasingly focused on designing new vehicle models with built-in WiFi.
 Major vehicle manufacturers have partnered with the largest wireless providers in the country to build trucks with built-in hotspots.
 These hotspots have their own data plans so that you won’t be dipping into your phone’s data allowance.
-The cost of these plans will vary depending on the vehicle and the service provider —AT&T has unlimited data plans for vehicles starting at $20 per month.
+The cost of these plans will vary depending on the vehicle and the service provider.

 Another plus is that the signal from these devices will, in most cases, be much stronger than that of a hotspot from a phone.
 AT&T claims that the signal from their truck hotspots will reach up to fifty feet away from the vehicle, which is more than enough to provide fast internet to a crew on break as long as they take their lunch somewhere near the driveway.
 Boost that network with a WiFi extender, and boom — you have internet access all across the worksite.